kal39/sql_pizza/README.md

 Step 2: run `database.py`.
 If you run it in terminal, you can use `python database.py`.
 ***Warning: if you have a database called 'pizza', running this will cover your 'pizza' database.***

-## Use the program
+## To use the program
 Run `python main.py` in terminal.
 Available commands:
 - `menu`
   Prints available pizzas, drinks and desserts
 - `order item1 item2 ...`